deyanyosifov/repDilPCR/README.md

 # repDilPCR

 <div align="justify">
 repDilPCR is a software tool to analyze qPCR data.
 It has been inspired by the efficient dilution-replicate design for real-time PCR assays by Hui and Feng (Kwokyin Hui & Zhong-Ping Feng.
 Efficient experimental design and analysis of real-time PCR assays.
 Channels 2013, 7:3, 160-170, https://doi.org/10.4161/chan.24024) and is the first tool to enable the analysis of experiments performed according to this design.
-The statistical and the graphical functions of the program can also be used with precalcocessed data obtained by more conventional assay designs and evaluation methods.
+The statistical and the graphical functions of the program can also be used with preprocessed data obtained by more conventional assay designs and evaluation methods.

 ## Key features
 * Ability to use multiple reference genes